Rare earth minerals essential to renewable energy not as rare as advertised

 The combined rare earth carbonates are shipped to a former Soviet-era uranium plant in Estonia that has been converted into a separation facility that extracts each individual mineral.
 Energy Fuels is examining the potential for creating its own separation facility in the future.

-The company is also moving forward with monazite mining in the U.S. and Brazil.
+The company is also moving forward with monazite mining in Brazil, and has ore reserves in the U.S.

 Energy Fuels produced 205 metric tons of combined rare earth carbonates in 2021, with a goal of producing 650 to 1,000 metric tons in 2022.